jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 ```

 ## Review
 This implementation is close to how I resolved class names with my [Parser](#interpreter-grammar-and-Parser-revisited).
-When we added a new functional class, we added a static blocked registration, it was in C++, and when the parser encountered an identifier for the class, the Prototype Repository would find the registered breeder and return a copy of it.
+When we added a new functional class, we added a static blocked registration.
+It was in C++, so registration happened automatically at start up.
+When the parser encountered an identifier for the class, the Prototype Repository would find the registered breeder and return a copy of it.

 # Drawing Tool Use Case
 <img src="/assets/Prototype5.png" alt="PowerPoint Slides"  width = "30%" align="right" style="padding-right: 35px;">